lepisma/lepisma.github.io/_posts/2014-11-02-neural-turing-machines.md

 We need to know what the animal was doing before this image was captured.
 If the previous image had all its four legs in air, we can, with high probability, say that it is jumping, not walking.

-Whoa !
-We just used our **memory** !
+We just used our *memory*!
 If we can somehow store the last few sequence of actions, we can understand temporal patterns.

-And *it is important* !
-Just remember how handy the pronouns are, if someone says " **Pluto** is not a planet " and then says, " ***It's*** back ! " how could you have figured out what **it** is ?
-By the way, are you listening a song right now ?
+And *it is important*.
+Just remember how handy the pronouns are, if someone says "*Pluto* is not a planet" and then says, "*It's* back!" how could you have figured out what *it* is?
+By the way, are you listening a song right now?

 > *We understand sequences, not snapshots.*

----

-Now there already is a kind of network that tries to store states, the **Recurrent Neural Networks** (RNN).
+Now there already is a kind of network that tries to store states, the *Recurrent Neural Networks* (RNN).

 RNNs have feedback connections to make activation flow in loops (read [wikipedia](http://www.wikiwand.com/en/Recurrent_neural_network)).
 This makes